 In general, every team member answers the following questions:

 -Do I have any blockers?

 Daily meetings will help to discover if there are blockers in the work process.
 Besides, this is a quite convenient way for product owners to share and explain the prioritized issues.
 It is up to you but you can easily check what works for your team and try it out.

 Backlog is widely used in Agile methodology.
-In Hygger we have a separate board for managing Backlog.
-You can structure, rank ideas and plan a product iterations there.
+In Hygger there is a template for organizing Backlog - 'Product Backlog'.
+You can see how to structure, rank ideas and plan a product iterations there.

-You can create a new Backlog board on the header click + > Board > Blank > Kanban> Board name "Backlog".
+You can create a board by the template on the header please click + > Board > By Template > Most Popular > Product Backlog.